- Anti-Corruption Compliance & Investigations

 - Rules of Origin Determinations & Country of Origin Marking

 - Tariff Classification

-One of the most beneficial mechanisms to reduce an importer’s duty liability is First Sale Customs Valuation, also known as First Sale for Export, which allows for duty to be based on the first sale between the manufacturer and a middleman/vendor in qualifying multi-tiered transactions.
+One of the most beneficial mechanisms to reduce an importer’s duty liability is first sale customs valuation, also known as first sale for export, which allows duty to be based on the first sale between the manufacturer and a middleman/vendor in qualifying multi-tiered transactions.

-ST&R is a recognized leader in achieving First Sale duty savings for clients in the U.S. Our comprehensive program is dedicated to identifying the accurate duty-saving margins between the middleman vendor and the First Sale seller.
-We manage First Sale implementation through our secure online portal which streamlines the implementation process, provides real-time access to project status, tasks and timelines and secures client data to support compliance and reliable recordkeeping.
-In selective cases, our “cost shifting” program allows importers to generate additional duty savings beyond First Sale qualification.
+ST&R is a recognized leader in achieving first sale duty savings for clients in the U.S. Our comprehensive program is dedicated to accurately identifying the duty-saving margins between the middleman/vendor and the first sale seller.
+We manage first sale implementation through our secure online portal, which streamlines the implementation process; provides real-time access to project status, tasks, and timelines; and secures client data to support compliance and reliable recordkeeping.
+In select cases, our cost shifting program allows importers to generate additional duty savings beyond first sale qualification.

-First Sale Customs valuation only applies for qualifying multi-tiered transactions and must be vetted before implementation.
-Sandler, Travis & Rosenberg has been a leader in establishing and maintaining First Sale as a duty-savings mechanism since ST&R attorneys first litigated the case that established the first sale rule under U.S. law in 1988 (E.C.
-McAfee Co. v.
-United States, 842 F.2d 314 (Fed Cir.
-1988)).
-When CBP threatened to discontinue First Sale in 2008, we organized and led the coalition and lobbying effort that resulted in legislation that in effect saved First Sale, and our team of valuation experts has led the charge to preserve an importer’s right to First Sale benefits ever since.
+First sale customs valuation only applies for qualifying multi-tiered transactions and must be vetted before implementation.
+Sandler, Travis & Rosenberg has been a leader in establishing and maintaining first sale as a duty-savings mechanism since ST&R attorneys first litigated the case that established the first sale rule under U.S. law in 1988.
+When CBP threatened to discontinue first sale in 2008, ST&R organized and led the coalition and lobbying effort that resulted in legislation that in effect saved first sale, and our team of valuation experts has led the charge to preserve importers' right to first sale benefits ever since.

 Learn More About First Sale Customs Valuation

 - January 16, 2019